great-expectations/great_expectations/docs/contributing/contrib_pull_request_acceptance_checklist.rst

 * Scope of the PR.
     * A PR may introduce a new Expectation.
 The minimal acceptable version of a new Expectation is a module that contains a new class with the name of the Expectation, a Docstring describing the behavior, and examples/tests.
 The class may leave all methods unimplemented.
 Metric classes required by the new Expectation may be left undefined/unimplemented.
 This minimal contribution can be viewed as a "RFE" - Request for Expectation.
     * If the PR modifies existing Expectations and/or Metrics, check that the changes are an improvement and are not destructive.
-The contributor should not remove someone else' prior work without a clear reason.
+The contributor should not remove someone else's prior work without a clear reason.

 * Basic class/module structure and naming of new Expectation and Metric classes
     * One new Expectation class per module (file).